 - To prevent a malfunction due to noise, keep the signal cables 10 cm or more away from the power cables.
 Also, keep the cables of the main circuit for input and output separated. - After wiring, wire offcuts must not be left in the inverter.
 Wire offcuts can cause a fault, failure or malfunction.
-Always keep the inverter clean.
-When drilling mounting holes in an enclosure etc., take caution not to allow chips and other foreign matter to enter the inverter. - Set the switches of the voltage/current input selection switch assembly correctly.
+Always keep the inverter clean. - while officials can cause a fault, failure of manufaction.
+Always keep the inverter clean. - When drilling mounting holes in an enclosure etc., take caution not to allow chips and other foreign matter to enter the inverter. - Set the switches of the voltage/current input selection switch assembly correctly.
 Incorrect setting may cause a fault, failure or malfunction.